reichlab/covid19-forecast-hub/data-processed/README.md

 ## Note
 As of Wednesday, May 1, 2024, the US COVID-19 Forecast Hub is no longer accepting submissions.
-Submissions are scheduled to restart in fall 2024, in a different format.
 Information provided on forecast submissions are kept for historical record.
 ***

 Data submission instructions